greencloudcomputing/docs/docs/api/trigger.md

 # ➡️ Trigger (function chain)

-When you run a function a function in GreenCloud you may wish for it to cause another function to run afterwards automatically.
+When you run a function in GreenCloud you may wish for it to cause another function to run afterwards automatically.
 You can do this by creating a trigger.
 Triggers have the option to allow you to pass the result from one function into the function which is automatically called afterwards.